CopernicaMarketingSoftware/AMQP-CPP/README.md

 The AMQP-CPP library uses C++11 features, so if you intend use it, please make sure that your compiler is up-to-date and supports C++11.

-**Note for the reader** This readme file has a peculiar structure.
-We start with explaining the pure and hard core low level interface in which you have to take care of opening socket connections yourself.
+**Note for the reader:** This readme file has a peculiar structure.
+We start explaining the pure and hard core low level interface in which you have to take care of opening socket connections yourself.
 In reality, you probably want to use the simpler TCP interface that is being described later on.